Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\emph{Feature modulation block in LFA: } we further verify the design of the feature modulation block (FMB) in the LFA module.
+We further verify the design of the feature modulation block (FMB) in the LFA module.
 As mentioned in Sec.~\ref{sec3.2.1}, the key part of FMB is the 1D RB and BiLSTM for non-linear signal frequency transformation.
-A linear transformation here is not adequate.
-For instance, we can replace 1D RB + BiLSTM by three 1D Convs, which we call it FMB-Linear in Table \ref{table5}.
+A linear transformation is not adequate.
+For instance, we can replace 1D RB + BiLSTM with three 1D Convs, which we call it FMB-Linear in Table \ref{table5}.
 We see that the performance {drops} substantially by FMB-Linear, attesting that non-linear functions are important for frequency transformation.

 Furthermore, we use FMB w/o 1D RB and FMB w/o BiLSTM to denote the FMB without 1D RB or BiLSTM.
 We can observe that both 1D RB and BiLSTM contribute to the final result.
-1D RB is responsible for signal's local transformation followed by non-liner activation function, ReLu.
-BiLSTM dedicates to signal's global transformation along the temporal dimension.
+1D RB is responsible for the signal's local transformation followed by a non-linear activation function (ReLu).
+BiLSTM dedicates to the signal's global transformation along the temporal dimension.
 Alternatively, we can replace BiLSTM with other RNN units, such as LSTM, GRU and BiGRU.
 We name these variants as FMB-LSTM, FMB-GRU and FMB-BiGRU in Table \ref{table5}: they show competitive performance but our FMB with BiLSTM is the best.